sarah314/SpyPi/README.md

 OS: Raspbian
 ![1503514241914](https://user-images.githubusercontent.com/31287043/29633707-69c2e620-8847-11e7-989a-b9c80488df3d.jpg)
 ## What is SpyPi?
-SpyPi is a white-hat hacking-station I've created as part of my high school graduation-work (2017).
+The SpyPi is a white-hat hacking-station I've created as part of my high school graduation-work (2017).
 The device aims at raising awareness of data protection by letting people interactively get in touch with the topic.
-SpyPi provides different applications which help its user to learn about the risks of everyday tasks/activities involving technologies such as networks, contactless payment or social media.
+The SpyPi provides different applications which help the user to learn about the risks of everyday tasks/activities involving technologies such as networks, contactless payment or social media.
 The interactive aspect allows user and SpyPi to meet at eye-level.
+To schoolmasterly educate about data protection would only kill interest and insight at birth.
 The hacking-station is meant to be an on-going project.
-Its applications and the hardware can be expanded and improved by its user or creator.
+Its applications and the hardware can be expanded and improved by the user or creator.

 ## (un-)ethical, what do you mean?!
 If the hacking-station in ethical or unethical is entirely dependent upon the operator.
-It's simply out of my control, although SpyPi is intended to be an ethical device.
+It's simply out of my control (although SpyPi is thought to be an ethical device).
 ## Hardware
 If you are interested in the hardware please visit my website *(coming soon)*.

 ## Please remember
 SpyPi is a **high school** project and was **created with very little programming** experience.
 Don't expect flawless code.
 Constructive criticism is appreciated!
+Parts of the code are written in German.
+I'll translate it as soon as possible.

-The Project is licensed under the Apache License 2.0
+The Project is licensed under the Apache License 2.0.
 ## Okay cool, but what does it do?
 ### Network Scanner
 Gets basic information from surrounding networks like BSSID, ESSID, encryption and authentication type.